NoakLiu/DGPS/README.md

-In this research project, I worked under Professor Wentao Zhang to develop a Distributed Graph Processing System (DGPS) based on Hadoop and Java.
-This research project is conducted in DAIR laboratory of Peking University.
+In this research project, I developed a Distributed Graph Processing System (DGPS) based on Hadoop and Java.

 The system architecture is shown as below